 Unless you’ve been living under a rock, you’ve probably heard how organic reach on Facebook has been on the decline over the last few years, driving the need for brands to focus more on Facebook sponsored posts.

 But what are Facebook sponsored posts?
 How do they work?
-And how are they different from Facebook ads?
+And what is the difference between a Facebook sponsored post and Facebook ads?
 We’ve got the answers for you here.

 A Facebook sponsored post is almost entirely like an ordinary post in appearance, as it looks just the same as all other posts inside a user’s feed (formerly known as “newsfeed”), the only difference is that a sponsored post is labelled as such.